 What should you take with you on the Sunshine Coast Trail?

 When you’ve done a number of backpacking trips, you usually have a pretty good idea of what you need to take.
-On this trail I would suggest you include the following:

 - good boots that are well broken in and waterproofed